UberLambda/Ares/Core/Docs/ConfigFormat.md

 - Integer; maps to `ConfigValue::I64`.
   Can start with a `+` or `-` sign. `_` characters in the number are ignored.
+  Leading zeroes are ignored.

 - Float; maps to `ConfigValue::F64`.
   Same as integer, but contains a `.` (decimal separator) character somewhere.
+  Leading zeroes in the whole part are ignored.

 - Boolean; maps to `ConfigValue::Boolean`.
   Either (`T` | `t`) or (`F` | `f`)